IrascibleBasil/pharis-mod-list/README.md

 # Before We Start

 This list is for OpenMW but with few exceptions it will work fine on the original engine.
 For the original engine there are also many very impressive MWSE mods that obviously will not be featured on this list.
-Lastly, this is not a tutorial for installing OpenMW or for MO2; I will gladly help as best I can on Discord(Pharis#2588) but there are great resources with that information readily available so it would seem redundant to repeat here.
+Lastly, this is not a tutorial for installing OpenMW or for MO2; I will gladly help as best I can on Discord(Pharis#2588) but there are great resources with that information readily available so it would seem redundant(and tiresome) to repeat here.

 ## My System
 For reference this is what I am currently using to play OpenMW: